stephenyang5/apple-fritter/README.md

-# Fritter
+# Apple Fritter

-Fritter is a Slack bot that was developed for CSCI0150 at Brown to automatically pairs people in a slack channel for casual 1:1 social introductions!
+Apple Fritter is a Slack bot that was developed for CSCI0150 at Brown to automatically pairs people in a slack channel for casual 1:1 social introductions!
 It runs on [Vercel](https://vercel.com) as a serverless Python app (FastAPI + Slack Bolt) and uses a private Slack channel as its only persistence layer.

 ## How it works